ni/nxg-svn/README.md

 1) Install the Tortoise SVN client on your machine: https://tortoisesvn.net/downloads.html
 2) Install the SVN Toolkit for LabVIEW NXG from NI Package Manager, located in the Product Add-Ons section
-3) Create a TSVN repository from an empty folder on disk (right-click on a new folder> TortoiseSVN > Create repository here)
+3) Create a TSVN repository from an empty folder on disk (right-click on a new folder> TortoiseSVN > Create repository here.
+Note that this toolkit does not yet support repositories created using using SVN 1.10 or greater.
+To work around this you can instead create the repository using the following command line. eg `svnadmin create --compatible-version 1.9 PATH_TO_YOUR_FOLDER`)
 4) Right-click on a LabVIEW NXG project folder and TortoiseSVN > Import it to your repo
 5) Check out that project from your repository to a folder on disk
 6) Open the project in LabVIEW NXG and the Toolkit should reflect the status of every file you checked out in the project files pane